Admission to specialization Marketing and Consumer Research

 In our SBWL Marketing and Consumer Research, learning is based on a mix of insights from top-tier international research as well as discussions of current practical applications.
 Therefore, it is of utmost importance for students of our SBWL, to bring interest in both, academic research as well as translating those insights into practice.
 Moreover, we encourage our students to think critically.
 This enables every single student not only to benefit from the classroom content but also from fellow students.
 Admission to our SBWL is composed of three parts:

-Success in your previous courses
+Part 3 - Success in your previous courses

 We will evaluate this based on your transcript of records.

 Application Procedure Marketing and Consumer Research

-|Step 1||Registration - eVVZ||Register for the course “Access to Specialization in Business Administration: Marketing and Consumer Research“.|
+|Step 1||Registration - eVVZ||Register for the course “Access to Specialization: Marketing and Consumer Research“.|

-|Step 2||Uploading of documents on learn@wu||As soon as you are registered for the course, you can find all respective documents, academic articles, submission forms, etc. on learn@WU.
+|Step 2||Uploading of documents on learn@wu||If you have successfully registered for the course, you can find all respective documents, academic articles, submission forms, etc. on learn@WU, only during the window of application is open.
 Submission of your application is open for one week.|

 |Step 3||Decision on admission||As soon as the time window for application closes, we will examine all application documents submitted via learn@WU.
 We will inform you shortly after, whether you have been accepted to Marketing and Consumer Research.|

 We are looking forward to your application and wish you luck!